 As quantitative investment gains popularity amongst investors1, the use of advanced analytical tools is becoming increasingly central.
 Intertwined with this process is the development of backtesting software.
-This software is a form of strategy tester; allowing for the examination and optimisation of an investment strategy before its release into a live trading environment.
+This software is a form of strategy tester; allowing for the examination and optimization of an investment strategy before its release into a live trading environment.
 When developing a systematic trading strategy, access to a robust backtesting engine is essential.
 Many discretionary strategies will also benefit from partly incorporating systematic analysis into their investment process.
 Backtesting can be a feature of a comprehensive trading platform which facilitates research, strategy design, analysis and optimization, production, and execution.

 It was Charles Dow (a journalist who among others co-founded The Wall Street Journal and the widely followed Dow Jones Industrial Average index ) who first advanced the view that asset prices follow trends, exhibiting particular characteristics.
 This recognition eventually led to the development of technical analysis, which sought to determine the viability of investments and trading systems by evaluating price and volume movements.
 Historical price series are an indispensable part of technical analysis and, ergo, modern investment strategies.

 In essence, backtesting is the analysis of a trading or investment strategy using historical data.
 It can be performed on any quantifiable trading idea.
 If we imagine a trade system as being a set of rules, backtesting allows you to determine how profitable a rule would have historically been.
 Utilizing historical price series, a retrospective assessment can be made of the viability of a particular trading system; analyzing both profitability and risk prior to committing any capital.
 Backtesting facilitates the development and refinement of trade ideas and the identification of potentially profitable trades.